 A reimagined choir experience for this unique moment in time!
-In this 10-week choral workshop led by local composer/songwriter/educator Carla Kihlstedt and assisted by Mary George, teaching artist and singer/songwriter/ pianist, we'll turn the traditional chorus experience inside-out and put the creative reins in the hands of the singers.
+In this 10-week choral workshop led by local composer/songwriter/educator Carla Kihlstedt and assisted by Mary George, teaching artist and singer/songwriter/pianist, we'll turn the traditional chorus experience inside-out and put the creative reins in the hands of the singers.
 Together, the Cape Youth Chorale will compose an original song!
 There is no expectation of any previous composing experience, but please come ready to collaborate.
 This program is designed for singers with treble voices (girls and boys with unchanged voices) from ages 9-17.
-(An adapted version of the curriculum will be offered for our Debut Choir, ages 5-9).
+With the generous support of the Bilezikian Family Foundation and Hermann Foundation, this experience is free of charge to any students taking a class or lesson of equal or greater tuition value.

 Over the course of the semester, we’ll create an original song inspired by the character, as well as the environmental and cultural significance, of a local Cape Cod animal on the vulnerable/threatened/endangered species list.
 We'll learn about the chosen animal and its environment from members of the local scientific and indigenous communities, and then, through games, creative exercises, and conversation, we’ll work together to translate our ideas into a musical language.